ShantanuD1/Web-project-To-do/README.md

-# Web-project-To-do
+# To Do project
-ToDo web project
+To Do web project